bemoid/bemoid/scss/components/label/label.md

 ---
 title: Label
-description: Provides an appearance for field labels.
+description: Component for providing an appearance for field labels
 group: Components
 layout: docs.html
 algolia: true
 ---

-Simple component for providing an appearance for field labels.
+Component for providing an appearance for field labels.

 ## Usage